Black-crowned Night-Heron

 This list is hosted by the National Audubon Society and serves as a forum for birders to discuss all aspects of birdlife in Pennsylvania, including rare birds, bird findings, bird identification, bird behavior, backyard birding, trip reports, bird counts, and bird club information.

-This list is open to people of all skill levels, from professional ornithologists to beginning backyard birdwatchers.
+This list is open to people of all skill levels, from professional ornithologists to beginning backyard birders.

 New subscribers receive posts immediately.
 Although not mandatory, it is recommended that new subscribers wait a few days before sending a post.
 This gives the new subscriber time to get a "feel" for the list (the topics and the people).